 Among religious leaders Pope John Paul 11 represents a good example of the former as Parkinson's disease greatly impeded his activity in later years.
 However rather than seeking to resign the papacy, he chose to act as a witness on behalf of disabled people everywhere, thereby offering hope to others with similar problems.

 Perhaps the Dali Lama represents an example of the latter type.
 Though clearly of a more strictly contemplative disposition, he has been forced for much of his life into a very difficult political role resisting Chinese domination on behalf of the people of Tibet.

 Thus in brief the three levels of Band 8 are:

 Level 1 (Suffering Involvement 1).
-This arises when the shadow side of - even enlightened radial activity - inevitably begins to surface in one's life, often accompanied by a decline in one's physical - and perhaps mental - powers.
+This arises when the shadow side of - even enlightened radial activity - inevitably begins to surface in one's life, often accompanied by a decline in physical - and perhaps mental - powers.
 So darkness intermingles increasingly with the spiritual light.